 Week 3 – Know Your Prospective Audience

-While there are no hard and fast rules in the brave new world of indie filmmaking, without retail DVD distribution, your most important goal (aside from making the movie) is to grow your audience for both your current project and your career.
+While there are no hard and fast rules in the brave new world of indie filmmaking, without retail DVD distribution, your most important goal (aside from making the movie) is to seek out your audience for both your current project and your filmmaking career.
 To many, this type of audience engagement represents a paradigm shift.

 Here is what we are going to investigate in week three:

-- Discover where your fans hang, both online and offline.
+- Discover where your fans congregate, both online and offline.

 - Create as list of popular publications that cater to your fans.